Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    };

-   // Finally send the message to server_endpoint.py running in ROS ros.SendMessage(topicName, sourceDestinationMessage);
+   // Finally send the message to server_endpoint.py running in ROS ros.Send(topicName, sourceDestinationMessage);
 }
 ```

 This function first takes in the current joint target values.
-Then, it grabs the poses of the `target` and the `targetPlacement` objects, adds them to the newly created message `sourceDestinationMessage`, and calls `SendMessage()` to send this information to the ROS topic `topicName` (defined as `"SourceDestination_input"`).
+Then, it grabs the poses of the `target` and the `targetPlacement` objects, adds them to the newly created message `sourceDestinationMessage`, and calls `Send()` to send this information to the ROS topic `topicName` (defined as `"SourceDestination_input"`).

 > Note that going from Unity world space to ROS world space requires a conversion.
 Unity's `(x,y,z)` is equivalent to the ROS `(z,-x,y)` coordinate.